Key Points

 | New Zealand | Route B | NZQA / Immigration New Zealand / Universities | May be used for qualification assessment, work visa, and skilled-worker-related procedures |

-Route B (Singapore, New Zealand, and the Philippines): May require Japanese notary public, Legal Affairs Bureau, and MOFA apostille steps where requested by the receiving authority.
+Route B (Singapore, New Zealand, and the Philippines): Japanese notary public authentication, Legal Affairs Bureau certification of the notary's seal, and MOFA apostille may be required where requested by the receiving authority.

 For more details, please refer to our Country-by-Country Guide.